 A variety of analytic procedures can be used to control for confounding.
-In Sections 13.5.1 and 13.5.2, we will describe methods that can be applied to stratified data (stratified by levels of confounder variable(s)).
+In Sections 13.6.1 through 13.6.3, we will describe methods that can be applied to stratified data (stratified by levels of confounder variable(s).
+These include the Mantel-Haenszel procedure (the most commonly used method for stratified data; Sections 13.6.1 and 13.6.2) and stratification by PS (Section 13.6.3).
 These approaches assume homogeneity of the association measure (eg odds ratio) across the strata in order to validly summarise the exposure-outcome data.
-Subsequently, we will very briefly introduce analytic control of confounding in multivariable models (Section 13.6).
-This approach to the control of confounding is discussed more thoroughly in Chapters 14-16.
-In Section 13.7, we introduce a number of alternative methods to control confounding including: standardisation (13.7.1), marginal structural models (13.7.2), and instrumental variables (13.7.3).
-A fourth alternative approach (propensity scores) that is commonly used in observational studies of treatment effects is covered in Section 13.8.
-These alternative approaches produce summary measures of association for specified populations regardless of the presence or absence of interaction.
-External adjustment and sensitivity analysis for unmeasured confounders is covered in Section 13.9.
+In Section 13.7, we introduce standardisation (Section 13.7.1), and marginal structural models (Section

+13.7.2).
+These approaches produce summary measures of association for specified populations regardless of the presence or absence of interaction.
+Subsequently, we will describe analytic control of confounding in multivariable models (Section 13.8).
+Instrumental variables are discussed in Section 13.9.
+External adjustment and sensitivity analysis for unmeasured confounders is covered in Section 13.10.